google/zetasql/docs/data-model.md

  | 123 | FALSE |
  *-----+-------*/
 ```

-Value tables are often but not exclusively used with compound data types.
-A value table can consist of any supported ZetaSQL data type,
-although value tables consisting of scalar types occur less frequently than
-structs or protocol buffers.

 Value tables are common when working with protocol buffers that may be stored in
 files instead of in the database.